 For further we will need a sample picture, which we will convert to various computers of the 80s.
 Let's take a random picture of 1024x1024 with 69344 colors, generated by the AI system.

-It is generally accepted that the first computer to actually display pictures on the screen was Jay Miner's second and last computer, the legendary Amiga, which went into production in 1985.
+It is generally accepted that the first mass-produced computer to actually display pictures on the screen was Jay Miner's second and last computer, the legendary Amiga, which went into production in 1985.
 The Amiga, using a special graphics mode, could display up to 4096 colors on the screen simultaneously.
 Using this mode also imposes serious limitations, making it very difficult to use for dynamic graphics and, in particular, games.
 This mode actually uses only 16 basic colors from a palette of 4096 colors and allows the current pixel to change one of the RGB components of the previous pixel.
 It turns out that this approach works well and is actually some form of lossy visual information compression.
 For each pixel in this mode, 6 bits are allocated instead of 12 as would be needed to display 4096 colors without limitation.
 Moreover, in addition to the typical mode, when 16 base colors are defined for the entire screen, you can use and SHAM mode, when the base colors are defined line by line.
 However, it turned out that SHAM often gives almost imperceptible increase in quality and therefore is almost never used.
 The disadvantage of the photographic mode of the Amiga is the laboriousness of the optimal conversion of an arbitrary picture in this format.
 A modern cross-utility ham_convert can work on one picture for more than a dozen minutes on a modern desktop!

 Theoretically, the first Amigas could display images up to 362x290 for PAL models and 362x241 for NTSC models with 4096 colors, which was fantastic in the mid-80s.
 For comparison, the famous Apple Macintosh could show 512x342 and only in monochrome.
 The Atari ST could show no more than 16 colors from the palette of 512 colors in 320x200 image.
 The professional EGA card for the IBM PC compatible allowed to display only 16 colors from a palette of 64 colors in a 640x350 raster.
 Although it should be noted that TVs and monitors for the Amiga of those years could not show more than 270 lines for PAL systems and 220 for NTSC.
 Besides, Amiga OS till the 90th supported only 320x200 resolution (320x256 for PAL) for multicolor modes and that's why almost all pictures were no larger than this size.